Buying a puppy

 Blue Cross rehomes unwanted and abandoned pets, including dogs and puppies, every year, so we would always encourage anyone looking to add a dog of any age to their family to visit a rehoming centre first.

-But we know many people to buy a puppy for many different reasons, so we’ve put together a top guide to help you avoid common puppy pitfalls and make the best decision for your family.
+But we know many people buy a puppy for lots of different reasons, so we’ve put together a top guide to help you avoid common puppy pitfalls and make the best decision for your family.

 Where do I start?

 Is a puppy right for me, right now?

 Puppies are infant mammals, and as such they need a lot of care and attention.
 This may sound obvious, but some people underestimate just how needy puppies are.
 They are also pretty much a blank canvas, which means they are totally reliant on their owners for guidance on how to live in human society.
 Before you commit, ask yourself the following questions:

 - Are you around for most of the day?
 Or if not, can you easily make arrangements for someone trustworthy to be there when you are not?
 If you work in a job where you will be away from the house 9.00am to 5.00pm without being able to take your pet with you or find someone who can spend time with the puppy during the day, we would really recommend reconsidering whether this is the best time for you to get one.
 Dogs are social animals and don’t like being alone.

 - Can you afford it?
 The average pup will set you back anywhere between £400 and £1,400 upfront.
 Dogs need to eat, they will need to visit a vet if they become sick or injured and for annual check-ups and vaccinations – we highly recommend getting pet insurance for your dog, they’ll need to be cared for if you go away and they can’t join you, they need toys to keep them mentally stimulated, a collar and tag.
 The costs of dog ownership add up, so do your sums.